MySQL to PostgreSQL replica and migration

 Read from multiple MySQL schemas and restore them it into a target PostgreSQL database.
 The source and target schema names can be different.

-Setup PostgreSQL to act as a MySQL slave.
+Setup PostgreSQL to act as a MySQL replica.

 Support for enumerated and binary data types.